jeaninesong/SPICS/README.md

 # SPICS: An Unsupervised Framework for Analysingthe Spatiotemporal Evolution of Industry Clusters

-#### This repo contains the Python implementation of the paper SPICS: An Unsupervised Framework for Analysingthe Spatiotemporal Evolution of Industry Clusters in INFORMS (Software Tool)
+#### This repo contains the Python implementation of the paper SPICS: An Unsupervised Framework for Analysingthe Spatiotemporal Evolution of Industry Clusters in IJOC (Software Tool)

 ## Requirements